rishabhkini/RishabhKini_BSE_Portfolio/index.md

 For my second milestone I added a transparent OLED which can display any information that I code it to show.
 For this demonstration, it shows the time and date.

+How it works:

+I connected my transparent OLED to the Raspberry Pi using SPI pins.

 # First Milestone